STARRY-S/Survey/README.md

 $ npm start     # visit http://127.0.0.1:3000
 ```

-Edit `utils.js` according to the username and password you set.
+4. Edit `utils.js`, set the username and password of your mysql database.

-You can edit default port number in `app.js`.
+P.S.
+You can change the default port number in `app.js`.

 ## Others

-This project is just for learning purposes, and may be unsafe and unstable.
+This project is just for learning purposes, and it is unsafe and unstable,
+still need improvements.

 > License MIT